 A lot of people struggle to organize their corner Lazy Susan cabinet.
 For me, it is the perfect place to store my small kitchen appliances and tools that I don’t want cluttering my countertops, but want easily accessible.
 I keep my blender, hand mixer, colanders, large measuring cups, grater and electric chopper in mine:

-18. Hang Knives and Utensils on a Magnetic Strip
+18. Hang Knives and Utensils on a Magnetic Knife Bar

 19. Use a Pegboard to Hang Kitchen Tools and Utensils

 A pegboard plus empty wall space in the kitchen = storage galore!
-Small kitchens that lack counter and cabinet space can really benefit from a solution like this:
+Small kitchens that lack counter, cabinet and shelf space can really benefit from a solution like this:

 20. Store Coffee and Tea in a Drawer Organizer